alexbyrnes/Datapiece/README.md

      Java 1.7+

-Download a pre-built jar file, or rebuild the archive with `sbt assembly`.
+Download a [pre-built jar file](https://github.com/alexbyrnes/Datapiece/blob/master/datapiece.jar?raw=true), or rebuild the archive with [SBT](http://www.scala-sbt.org/release/tutorial/index.html) using `sbt assembly`.
 Install according to your preference and OS conventions.

-The simplest way to get started with input files in place and commands ready is to clone the repo.
+However, the simplest way to get started with input files in place and commands ready is to clone the repo and run the examples:

     git clone https://github.com/alexbyrnes/Datapiece.git
     cd Datapiece
     ./run-examples.sh

-You should see images like the following in the out directory:
+You should see images like the following in the "out" directory:

 ![contract dates](https://raw.githubusercontent.com/alexbyrnes/Datapiece/master/out/contract2_advertiser.png)
 ---

 ### Usage

 Prepare a JSON or CSV file with a bounding box for each field you're interested in extracting.
-Each "box" should have a name, coordinates of the upper left and lower right corners of the box and optionally "exact" equal to true or false.  `"exact": true` tells datapiece to skip any search to find the exact area to crop and just use the exact coordinates given.
+Each "box" should have a name, coordinates of the upper left and lower right corners of the box, and, optionally, "exact" equal to true or false.  `"exact": true` tells datapiece to skip any search to find the exact area to crop and just use the exact coordinates given.
 This is used with very predictable forms, or areas that don't have lines around them (see the [advertiser_address](https://github.com/alexbyrnes/Datapiece/blob/master/boxes_contract.json) field from the examples.

-JSON can be produced from [Tabula](#integration-with-tabula).
-Both formats can be written from GIMP, Photoshop, Adobe Reader, etc.
+JSON can be produced using a user interface from [Tabula](#integration-with-tabula).
+Both formats -- CSV or JSON -- can also be written by hand by selecting the area in a graphics program such as GIMP, Photoshop, or Adobe Reader.
+Select the areas you want and copy the [upper left and lower right coordinates](#notes-on-coordinates) into the input file.
+Measuring in points is easier because you can extract from a PDF at different resolutions and your box files stay the same.
+Replace the datapiece [dpi parameter](#extracting-from-pdfs) with the extraction resolution.

 See [Notes on coordinates](#notes-on-coordinates) for details on how to write coordinates in points at a particular resolution, or pixels.